Ilankai Tamil Arasu Kachchi: Federal Party

-ITAK was founded in late 1949 by a group of three Ceylon Tamil parliamentarians, S. J. V. Chelvanayakam, C. Vanniasingam and Senator E. M. V. Naganathan, who had withdrawn from G. G. Ponnambalam's ACTC over the latter's decision to enter the United National Party (UNP) government of D. S. Senanayke.
-ITAK was commonly called or known as the Federal Party (FP) in English.
+ITAK was founded in late 1949 by three Ceylon Tamil parliamentarians, S. J. V. Chelvanayakam, C. Vanniasingam and Senator E. M. V. Naganathan, who had withdrawn from G. G. Ponnambalam's ACTC over the latter's decision to enter the United National Party (UNP) government of D. S. Senanayke.
+ITAK was commonly known as the Federal Party (FP) in English.

-Policies adopted by successive Sri Lankan governments, and the 1956 success of the Sinhalese nationalist government under Solomon Bandaranaike, made the FP the main voice of Sri Lankan Tamil politics.
+Policies adopted by successive Sri Lankan governments, and the 1956 success of the Sinhalese nationalist government under S. W. R. D. Bandaranaike, made the FP the main voice of Sri Lankan Tamil politics.
 Increased racial and political tension between the country's ethnic groups led three political parties representing the ethnic minorities (FP, ACTC and the CWC) to form the Tamil United Front (TUF) in 1972.
 The TUF became increasingly nationalistic and by 1976 it had renamed itself as the Tamil United Liberation Front and was advocating an independent Tamil state.
 The CWC subsequently left the TULF.

 The TULF became the first Tamil nationalist party to run on a separatist platform in the 1977 election.
 It gained a majority of the votes in the north and east, won 18 seats, and became the largest opposition party in parliament.
 As Tamil nationalism turned violent and civil war broke out, the TULF remained the moderate face of Tamil politics.
 It became the target of nationalists on both sides and many of its leaders were assassinated.

 Tamil National Alliance

 In 2001, the TULF formed a political alliance, the Tamil National Alliance (TNA), with other moderate Tamil parties as well as a number of former militant groups.
 The TNA contested the 2001 parliamentary election under the TULF name and won 15 seats.
-Subsequently, the TNA began to make a more pro-Tamil Tiger stance, recognising the Tigers as the sole representative of the Sri Lankan Tamils.
+Subsequently, the TNA began to make a more pro–Tamil Tiger stance, recognising the Tigers as the sole representative of the Sri Lankan Tamils.
 This caused a split within the TULF.
 This meant some members of the TULF, led by its President V. Anandasangaree, were opposed to the Tigers.
 Anandasangaree refused to allow the TNA to use the TULF's name during the 2004 parliamentary election.
 This caused the members of TULF who wished to remain with the TNA to resurrect the Illankai Tamil Arasu Kachchi name.
 ITAK is a registered political party and the TNA has contested all elections since the 2004 parliamentary election under the ITAK name.